-The variable short-term remuneration was awarded on the basis of the achievement of both collective objectives and individual performance targets, which were set at the start of 2022.
+The variable short-term remuneration paid in 2024 was awarded on the basis of the achievement of both collective objectives and individual performance targets in relation to financial year 2023, which were set at the start of 2023.
 The ratio between the collective objectives and the individual performance targets is 70%-30%.
 Finally, the collective objectives are segmented for the group and the business units to improve the line of sight.